ldgaetano/0KnowledgeSim/README.md

 ## Getting Started

 * A live version of the simulation can be viewed at the following link: [0KnowledgeSim](https://lucagdangelo.github.io./0KnowledgeSim)
-* Detailed logs of the protocol as the simulation runs are outputted to the console in the Chrome Developer Tools
+* To get a better understanding of the protocol as the simulation runs,  detailed logs of the protocol are displayed to the console under the Chrome Developer Tools

 ## Built With